agroal/pgagroal/doc/manual/dev-07-core_api.md

 Search a value inside the ART by its key.
 The ART unwraps the value and return the raw data.
 If key is not found, it returns 0.
 So if you need to tell whether it returns a zero value or the key does not exist, use `pgagroal_art_contains_key`.

+#### pgagroal_art_search_typed
+Search a value inside the ART by its key.
+The ART unwraps the value and return the raw data.
+It also returns the value type through the output `type` parameter.
+If key is not found, it returns 0, and the type is set to `ValueNone`.
+So you can also use it to tell if a value exists.

 #### pgagroal_art_delete
 Delete a key from ART.
 Note that the function returns success(i.e. 0) even if the key does not exist.